DVillers77/HTML-AND-CSS-PROJECTS/README.md

 #### 29. COMMENTS ASSIGNMENT

 This assignment involved visiting `https://www.learncodinganywhere.com/` and using Chrome's developer tools to view comments embedded in the website's HTML source code.

-## SUBSECTION E: LISTS AND TABLES WITH HTML AND CSS

-This subsection will focus on creating and styling lists and tables using HTML and CSS.

----

 #### 30. TABLE ASSIGNMENT